HL7NZ/hpi/input/pagecontent/StructureDefinition-HPIPractitioner-intro.md

 The Practitioner resource represents any provider of healthcare - not restricted to those with formal qualifications.

 The current HPI contains practitioners covered by the Health Practitioners Competence Assurance Amendment Act 2019.
 This includes all:
+* Chinese Medicine Practitioners,
 * Chiropractors,
 * Dentists,
-* Dental hygienist and Dental and Oral health therapist,
+* Dental hygienist and Dental and Oral health therapists,
 * Dietitians,
 * Medical Laboratory Scientist and Technicians including phlebotomists and mortuary technicians,
 * Anaesthetic Technologists,